Skip Navigation

 Edge Hill University is an amazing place.
 The staff are the heart of the University.
 They always go above and beyond to support you.
 Every time I interact with them for academic or personally needs, I always leave with a smile on my face and hoping that when I move into a profession, I can have the same impact on the individuals I work with.

-My favourite place on campus is the Barista inside the Catalyst building that serves the best coffee.
-I also love the Catalyst building as it is diverse in its ability to suit all learning needs and has plenty of support if needed.
+My favourite place on campus is the cafe inside the Catalyst building that serves the best coffee.
+I also love the Catalyst building as it’s diverse in its ability to suit all learning needs and offers plenty of support if needed.

-I have utilised the inclusion and SPLD team who have enabled me to fulfil my work to the highest potential.
-The lecturers have been a massive support on my journey and has made juggling work, university, children and running a house manageable and more enjoyable.
+I’ve utilised the Inclusion and SPLD team who’ve enabled me to fulfil my work to the highest potential.
+The lecturers have been a massive support on my journey and made juggling work, university, children and running a house manageable and more enjoyable.

 Edge Hill has given me plenty of workplace opportunities to help refine and develop new skills.
-I was also awarded the Excellence Scholarship and was awarded with the High Achiever award, which gave me the push and motivation that I was doing the right thing.
+I was also awarded the Excellence Scholarship along with the High Achiever award, which gave me motivation and the reassurance that I was doing the right thing.

-When I graduate, I am going on to do my social work masters.
-Then my plan is to secure a role within social work as well as supporting and conducting research to improve practice and policies.
+When I graduate, I’m going on to do a social work masters.
+My plan is to secure a role within social work as well as supporting and conducting research to improve practice and policies.

 For anyone considering studying criminology at Edge Hill, my advice would be to speak to the lecturers.
-They are amazing people to talk to both on an academic and personal level.
-Come prepared and open minded.
-Be proactive with your work and fully immerse yourself into opportunities and experience that the university and the course has to offer.
+They’re amazing people to talk to on both an academic and personal level.
+Come prepared and open-minded.
+Be proactive with your work and fully immerse yourself in the opportunities and experiences that the University and the course have to offer.